emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 Z[i] = ENC(K, N \|\| BE32(i))

 where ENC is the AES Cipher function {{AES}}.
-Big-endian counters align with existing implementations of AES counter mode.
+Big-endian counters align with existing implementations of AES in counter mode.

 ## Rijndael-GCM-SST